 Yes, it turns out that often we think we’re delegating a task…but in reality, we’ve only delegating the execution of it.
 So, we still wind up holding the mental load of conception and planning.

 But I digress.
 In short, I was so inspired by the concepts Eve laid out in such a clear way in her book, that I decided to become a Certified Fair Play Facilitator.
 By going through this training, I’m now able to bring these incredibly helpful concepts and conversations to you in structured ways.

-Two opportunities for you to dig into this Fair Play work with me this year are:
+Two opportunities for you to dig into this Fair Play work with me (and with fellow Fair Play Facilitator, Alyssa Goodman, MSW!) this year are:

 - An In-Person, Day-Long, Mindful Return “Fair Play” Retreat on Friday, September 23, 2022.
-I have been longing to return to our pre-COVID tradition of gathering in person as a Mindful Return community.
-Today, I am so excited to announce this plan to spend a whole day together.
-Yes, I know it’s still a few months off.
-But I also know that making a commitment a few months in advance, and putting something on the calendar now, makes it more likely to happen.
+How we divide household tasks and chores is a large point of stress for many working parents.
+As Certified “Fair Play Facilitators,” Lori Mihalich-Levin, JD, and Alyssa Goodman, MSW, will co-lead this day-long in-person retreat to dig deep into the time and fairness principles of Eve Rodsky’s book, Fair Play: A Game-Changing Solution for When You Have Too Much to Do (and More Life to Live).
 This retreat will be held at The Journey Space in Glen Echo, MD (just outside of Washington, DC), from 10am-4:30pm Eastern on Friday, September 23, 2022.
 The cost is $250, which includes a nourishing and yummy lunch, and space is limited to 15 fully-vaccinated people.
 First come, first served.
 You can register here.

 I promise that after our time together, you will be on a path to better dialog, deeper conversations, and less resentment within your home.
 I can’t wait to spend this time with you!